SiJiL82/ecommerce-site/README.md

-# Ecommerce Site - Mini Sew 'n' Sew
+# Ecommerce Site - Mini Sew N Sew
-This project is an ecommerce site allowing the purchase of physical goods, configured to be a store front for my sister's business - Mini Sew 'n' Sew.
+This project is an ecommerce site allowing the purchase of physical goods, configured to be a store front for my sister's business - Mini Sew N Sew.

 # Table of Contents
 - [Design](#design)